FractalVoyager/FractalVoyager/README.md

   - when extra horizontal space... either max options longer, or keep download button to the left
   - when height of options will overflow screen size.... popup modals S
   - for the width... when the min width is reached, they start pushing up the viewer, at this point, make pop up modals so viewer never gets pushed up

+# Refactor

+- create-react-app (the build tool used) is no longer maintained.
+I have been using next.js (a build tool and framework for react) instead recently.
+Switching to next.js I beleive is needed.
+- the cgen to generate the c++ is currently written in c++ and needs to be compiled to wasm.
+I am more comfortable with js, and since we are compiling instead of interpreting, the performance hit of switching to js would be miniscule.
+I think it would also make changes to the cgen code easier and easier to intergrate, along with simplying the flow of the applicaiton.

+In this branch, I plan to refactor the project to next.js and the js runtime for antlr4